***UPDATED Mar 20, 2020***

 - Minnesota has yet to make any changes to the deadlines for tax filing or taxes due, with the exception of a one-month delay for certain businesses' sales taxes normally due March 20, 2020.
 Gov Walz announced at 2pm 3/20 that Minnesota will follow suit, and delay filing and payment deadlines until July 15th.
 More information can be found here: https://www.revenue.state.mn.us/sales-and-use-tax.

-We are all in this together.
 We will continue to support you and appreciate your support in return.
 Have questions?
 Meet with an advisor.

 Please check back for more updates, and above all, stay healthy and safe.